dwwhalen/visual-testing-sandbox/BLOG.md

 # A Basic Example

 Let’s start with a simple example to show how easy it is to set up visual testing with Playwright.
-I’ve got a [sample repo](https://github.com/dwwhalen/visual-testing-sandbox) with a basic ToDo app and some Playwright tests to go with it.
+If you want to see all the details, I’ve got a [sample repo](https://github.com/dwwhalen/visual-testing-sandbox) with a basic ToDo app and some Playwright tests to go with it.
 Here’s the first test I wrote:

 ```typescript
 test.beforeEach(async ({ page }) => {